 Among many academic achievements, he was honored with the Stanley Tigerman Scholarship for outstanding academic performance, and the James Gable Rodgers Memorial Fellowship for demonstrated skill as a designer and critical thought.

 Between educational endeavors, Brandon had the opportunity to live and work abroad, which has provided him with a unique worldwide view and continues to enrich his approach to design and density issues here in Chicago.
 With Henning Larrsen Architect’s in Denmark, Brandon was an integral member of numerous design competition teams, most notably as one of a four-member winning team for the Nordea Bank Central Office in Copenhagen.
-With OMA in Hong Kong, he was responsible for the design of all theatre components, as well as the coordination and production of competition materials for the Southwest International Ethnic Cultural Art Communication Centre.
+With OMA in Hong Kong, he was responsible for the design of all theatre components, as well as the coordination and production of competition materials for the Southwest International Ethnic Cultural Art Communication Centre in Kunming, China.

 Prior to joining Wheeler Kearns Architects (WKA) Brandon worked in Studio Gang’s Chicago office, engaged in large-scale residential projects including Solstice on the Park, a 27-story residential tower which explores the idea of solar carving for social and environmental advantages, and the Vista Tower, a 1,800,000-square-foot mixed-use development in the Lakeshore East neighborhood of downtown Chicago.